Dhunge dhara: Tantric power

-Many spouts in the Bhaktapur municipality, like Bhimsen Hiti, Indrayani Hiti and Golmadhi Hiti, are believed to receive water through Tantric power.
+Many spouts in the Bhaktapur municipality, like Bhimsen Hiti, Indrayani Hiti and Golmadhi Hiti, are believed to receive water through tantric power.

 According to the report "A Comparative Evaluation of Stone Spout Management Systems in Heritage and non-Heritage Areas of Kathmandu Valley, Nepal" by Mira Tripathi (2016), some of the people interviewed told her that:

 When they dug out the water network they found flaming small earthen pots covered by another earthen pot as a lid... with nuts and coins above the spout.
 When the lid of the pot was removed the flames subsided and the water flow in the spout also stopped. ... when the lid was put back the water started to flow again.
 Because there were no other apparent sources for the water to enter the spouts, the Tantric or divine theories took root.

 In the same report an expert from Bhaktapur is quoted as saying: "Personally, I believe tantric practice because I have seen many evidence of it..."

-Uses for the water
+Water usage

 The water from the hitis is used for ordinary household purposes, for work as well as for religious and cultural activities.

 People of Nepal can be seen drinking and washing themselves or their laundry in a hiti, or taking the water home for washing, drinking and cooking.

 Special wooden hitis belonging to the Dhobi cast are used for the professional washing of laundry (or at least they were in 1996).